kkots/ggxrd_freecam/README.md

 ; For example it could be C:\Something\SteamLibrary\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32 ; You don't need to reload the mod when you change this file - it re-reads this settings file automatically when it changes.
 ; Available keys:
-; Backspace, Tab, Enter, PauseBreak, CapsLock, Escape, Space, PageUp, PageDown, End, Home, ArrowLeft, ArrowUp, ArrowRight, ArrowDown, PrintScreen, Insert Delete, Num0, Num1, Num2, Num3, Num4, Num5, Num6, Num7, Num8, Num9, NumMultiply, NumAdd, NumSubtract, NumDecimal, NumDivide, F1, F2, F3, F4, F, F6, F7, F8, F9, F10, F11, F12, NumLock, ScrollLock, Colon, Plus, Minus, Comma, Period, Slash, Tilde, OpenSquareBracket, Backslash, CloseSquareBracket, Quote, Backslash2, LeftClick, RightClick, MiddleClick, MouseMoveLeft, MouseMoveUp, MouseMoveRight, MouseMoveDown, MouseWheelUp, MouseWheelDown, 0123456789, ABCDEFGHIJKLMNOPQRSTUVWXYZ, Shift, Ctrl, Alt
+; Backspace, Tab, Enter, PauseBreak, CapsLock, Escape, Space, PageUp, PageDown, End, Home, ArrowLeft, ArrowUp, ArrowRight, ArrowDown, PrintScreen, Insert Delete, Num0, Num1, Num2, Num3, Num4, Num5, Num6, Num7, Num8, Num9, NumMultiply, NumAdd, NumSubtract, NumDecimal, NumDivide, F1, F2, F3, F4, F5, F6, F7, F8, F9, F10, F11, F12, NumLock, ScrollLock, Colon, Plus, Minus, Comma, Period, Slash, Tilde, OpenSquareBracket, Backslash, CloseSquareBracket, Quote, Backslash2, LeftClick, RightClick, MiddleClick, MouseMoveLeft, MouseMoveUp, MouseMoveRight, MouseMoveDown, MouseWheelUp, MouseWheelDown, 0123456789, ABCDEFGHIJKLMNOPQRSTUVWXYZ, Shift, Ctrl, Alt
 ; You can specify key and key + mouse combinations by separating key names with the '+' sign.
 ; You can assign same key to multiple features - it will toggle/set in motion all of them simultaneously.

 ; Toggle freecam on/off
 toggleFreecam = LeftClick

-; Toggle freecam on/off, but when toggling off, free onnly the cursor and leave the camera position unchanged toggleFreecamButLeaveLocked = RightClick
+; Toggle freecam on/off, but when toggling off, free only the cursor and leave the camera position unchanged toggleFreecamButLeaveLocked = RightClick

 ; Moves camera across space